 - Global exclusions

-- Local exclusions in current user directory
+- Local exclusions in current directory

 - Local exclusions in executable directory

-The Local exclusions in current user directory and Local exclusions in executable directory options are available only when a solution is open and the executable directory differs from the current working directory.
+The Local exclusions in executable directory option is available only when a solution is open and the executable directory differs from the current working directory.

 Click Insert [11] to add an image to the exclusion list.
 Type a name, or browse to the image you want to exclude.
 Allowable file types for exclusion are .exe, .dll, .ocx, and .netmodule.
 Use the Files of type list to limit the types of files displayed.